CorporateRewards/docs-myrewards/source/includes/api/core/_transactions.md

 Programme points | Yes | Credit only
 Points Error | Yes | Debit only
-Person2Person transfer | Yes | Credit or debit (credit and debit must both be carried out for each user) Order Cancellation | No | Credit only
+Person2Person transfer | Yes | Credit or debit (credit and debit must both be carried out for each user) Adjustment | Yes | Credit or Debit
-Order Adjustment | No | Credit or debit
-Adjustment | Yes | Credit or Debit
 Account Closure | Programme config dependant | Debit only